Area of focus

 An innovative, multicenter clinical trial across Finland, Sweden, and the UK, combining pharmaceutical and lifestyle interventions for dementia prevention

 The MET-FINGER-APOE study is an international, randomized clinical trial, based on the ground-breaking work of the FINGER study, with the aim of reducing cognitive decline and preventing dementia.
 For the first time the FINGER prevention model, which focuses on modifiable lifestyle and vascular risk factors, will be tested in association with metformin in older adults with increased risk of dementia.
 Metformin is an approved drug that is used to treat diabetes.
 Metformin may help prevent dementia and cognitive decline by controlling diabetes, a well-known risk factor for dementia.
-Based over three sites in Sweden, Finland, and the UK, the trial is expected to begin in late 2021 and consist of 600 participants.
+Based over three sites in Sweden, Finland, and the UK, the trial is expected to begin in early 2023 and consist of 600 participants.
 If this intervention proves effective, MET-FINGER-APOE could set the stage for the development of clinical trials combining both lifestyle intervention and medications world-wide.

 Finnish Institute for Health and Welfare and Imperial College London